Amnesty’s International Board of Directors

 Cian Mc Sweeney, Director of Finance & Operations

-Cian Mc Sweeney joined Amnesty International’s Finance & Operations teams in June 2022 where he serves as the Director of Finance & Operations.
+Cian Mc Sweeney joined Amnesty International’s Finance & Operations team in June 2022, where he serves as the Director.
 In this role, he works with the Finance, Facilities, and Information Technology and Systems teams responsible for oversight and governance of finances, office management, and digital and technology strategies.
-Prior to this, Cian held progressive finance roles in the for-profit industry in Canada and in public accounting firms in Ireland.
+Prior to this, Cian held progressive finance roles in the for-profit industry in Canada and public accounting firms in Ireland.

 David Matsinhe, Director of Policy, Advocacy and Research

 David Matsinhe is the Director of Policy, Advocacy and Research (PAR) at Amnesty International Canada.
 Until 2023, he was the Lusophone Senior Researcher at the International Secretariat of Amnesty International in the East and Southern Africa Regional Office.
-Previously, he served as World Bank Senior Advisor in Public Finance at the Ministry of Education and Social Development in Mozambique, and Assistant Professor in Global Development and Social Innovation at the University of Johannesburg.
+Previously, he served as World Bank Senior Advisor in Public Finance at Mozambique’s Ministry of Education and Social Development, and Assistant Professor in Global Development and Social Innovation at the University of Johannesburg.

 Ihsaan Gardee joined as the Director of Programs and Communications in November 2019.
-Prior to this, Ihsaan served for ten years as Executive Director of the National Council of Canadian Muslims (NCCM), an Ottawa-based national non-profit human rights and civil liberties advocacy organization.
-During his time there he worked on a number of high profile cases and files including in coalitions with partners such as Amnesty.
+Before this, Ihsaan served ten years as Executive Director of the National Council of Canadian Muslims (NCCM), an Ottawa-based national non-profit human rights and civil liberties advocacy organization.
+During his time there, he worked on a number of high-profile cases and files, including in coalitions with partners such as Amnesty.

-Ihsaan has regularly appeared on local and national news media to talk about issues related to Canadian Muslims, Islam, and civil liberties.
+Ihsaan has regularly appeared on local and national news media to discuss issues related to Canadian Muslims, Islam, and civil liberties.
 His writings have appeared in major Canadian dailies and international publications.
-He has also spoken at numerous Canadian and global forums and conferences on public policy matters.
+He has also spoken on public policy matters at numerous Canadian and global forums and conferences.

 In his professional capacity, Ihsaan has provided expert testimony to several Parliamentary and Senate committees on how proposed legislation, including national security laws, could adversely impact civil liberties and diverse communities.

-Ihsaan is a graduate of the University of Windsor and the University of Western Ontario.
+Ihsaan is a University of Windsor and the University of Western Ontario graduate.

 Marie-Helene Boubane, Director of Fundraising